 Warriors lead the frontlines in the heat of battle, relying on sheer physical strength to extirpate enemies.
 For the sake of maximum damage, warriors solely use melee attacks to get done with their enemies.

 The prowess of the warrior’s fighting style is directly determined by his or her choice of weapon.
 Though they do not use ranged weapons like crossbows or javelins, warriors have a good variety of weapons at their disposal to master their art on.
-Be it shields combined with one handed weapons such as axes, swords and maces, or large two-handed weapons such as great swords and mauls, warriors will always play the tank role in a party.
+Be it shields combined with one-handed weapons such as axes, swords, and maces, or large two-handed weapons such as greatswords and mauls, warriors will always play the tank role in a party.

 Reaver: Blood Magic isn’t the only art taught by demons.
 Reavers are warriors who have tapped into an ancient and feared art of commanding and using the energy that flows through blood and bone to cause sheer damage to foes.
-However, this immense power does come with a painful price; the reaver is to give up an enormous amount of his own life force to get the substantially large increase in physical strength.
+However, this immense power does come with a painful price; the reaver is to give up an enormous amount of his own life force to get a substantially large increase in physical strength.